hdmf-dev/hdmf/docs/source/make_a_release.rst

 .. warning::

    Publishing on conda requires you to have corresponding package version uploaded on `PyPI`_.
-So you have to do the PypI and Github release before you do the conda release.
+So you have to do the PyPI and Github release before you do the conda release.

 In order to release a new version on conda-forge, follow the steps below: